84tghuynh/CMSProject/README.md

 The system will include functions as below:

-+ Create a new product
++ Create a new product.
 + Edit the existing product such as description, adding/deleting pictures, product name, price, size of the product
 + Delete the product